 The cells of the lower tier are called stalk cells, while the cells of the upper tier are called antheridial cells.
 The lower stalk cells undergo a few further divisions to form the stalk of the antheridium.

-The upper antheridial cells divide by transverse division to form an eight-celled structure, or octant stage.
-Periclinal division now appears in each cell of the octant, and there is formation of eight outer primary jacket cells and eight inner primary androgennial cells.
+The upper antheridial cells divide by transverse division to form an eight-celled structure or octant stage.
+Periclinal division now appears in each cell of the octant, and there is the formation of eight outer primary jacket cells and eight inner primary androgennial cells.